pmason314/nwec/README.md

 # Q4 Reports
 Avista and CNG have the whole year
-NWNG, PAC, and PSE only have Q4
+NWN, PAC, and PSE only have Q4

 # Hi Charlee